JiangfanGu/melt_faction_calculation/README.md

 # melt_faction_calculation
 This is a little calculator about fluid/melt-solid calculator when using EM data to discuss partial melt or fuild content.
 All method are public and free.
-I just code it down, and make it plot.
+I just code it, and make it plot.
 All the copyrights are from the scientists who find these relationships.
+I upload them for my colleagues at CUGB in case they have to redo these again after this winter when I will leave the CUGB MTteam.
+And anyone who interested in these can just feel free to download and use them.
+ALL the equation can be found in the cited paper I put in the code. please remember to cite them when you pulish your result after using these codes.